laurelthorburn/laurelthorburn/README.md

 I am a software developer and doctor of audiology.
 I love to code and am always looking for new things to create.

 - 👩🏻‍🎓 Full Stack Developer wtih a love for Front End
-- 🌱 I’m currently studying accessibility
+- 🌱 I’m currently studying algorithms
 - 📖 Fun fact: I read the docs && the source code